backstage/mkdocs-techdocs-core/README.md

 - [plantuml_markdown](https://pypi.org/project/plantuml-markdown/): This plugin implements a block extension which can be used to specify a PlantUML diagram which will be converted into an image and inserted in the document.
   - Note that the format `svg_object` is not supported for rendering diagrams.
 Read more in the [TechDocs troubleshooting](https://backstage.io/docs/features/techdocs/troubleshooting#plantuml-with-svg_object-doesnt-render) section.

+- [mdx_truly_sane_lists](https://pypi.org/project/mdx-truly-sane-lists/): An extension for Python-Markdown that makes lists truly sane.
+Features custom indents for nested lists and fix for messy linebreaks and paragraphs between lists.

 ## Changelog

+### 0.2.0

+- Add mdx_truly_sane_lists for dealing with the very annoying bullet differences in mkdocs vs commonmark / gf markdown.
+See https://github.com/backstage/backstage/issues/6057#issuecomment-862822002

 ### 0.1.2